IliasMCBM/IliasMCBM-Intel-oneAPI-Enhanced-IMDB-Sentiment-Analysis-with-Scikit-Learn/README.md

 ```bash
 docker run imdb_predictor
 ```
-Repository Structure
+### Repository Structure

-IMDB_Classification.ipynb: This Jupyter Notebook contains the code for preprocessing, model training, and evaluation.
-It provides a detailed walkthrough of how Intel oneAPI enhances model performance. main.py: A standalone script that executes the sentiment analysis task, utilizing Intel oneAPI optimizations for improved performance.
+- **IMDB_Classification.ipynb:** This Jupyter Notebook contains the code for preprocessing, model training, and evaluation.
+It provides a detailed walkthrough of how Intel oneAPI enhances model performance.
+- **main.py:** A standalone script that executes the sentiment analysis task, utilizing Intel oneAPI optimizations for improved performance.
-Dockerfile: A Dockerfile that sets up a containerized environment for running main.py.
+- **Dockerfile:** A Dockerfile that sets up a containerized environment for running `main.py`.
 This ensures the project can be easily executed without worrying about dependencies, making it ideal for sharing and deploying the application.
+Rep